willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 Other troubleshooting steps:
 * Make sure your audio headset is plugged into the audio jack completely - the Acer headset in particular may require more care to ensure the audio headset is plugged in all the way.
 * Check that the audio headset/mic is plugged into the headset and not the PC.
-* The Windows Sound Control Panel shows a list of enabled audio endpoints.
-It does not by default show disabled endpoints.
+* The Windows Sound Control Panel only shows enabled audio endpoints, not disabled endpoints.
 The headset audio device will be disabled when you're not wearing the headset, so you have to right-click in the sound control panel and choose "Show disabled devices" to see it; the device name is "Realtek USB2.0 Audio".
 Once you do this, you can change the friendly name in the "Properties" page to something you'll recognize more easily.
 You can do this for both the playback and recording tabs.
-* If your audio is not working in Mixed Reality apps (for example Netflix), this may be caused by a known issue where Windows Mixed Reality is not be automatically updated to match the OS version.
+* If your audio is not working in Mixed Reality apps (for example, Netflix), this may be caused by a known issue where Windows Mixed Reality is not be automatically updated to match the OS version.
 To fix this issue and get the best Mixed Reality experience, go to **Settings -> Update & Security -> Windows Update -> Check for Updates**.

 ### I'm experiencing sudden volume changes, lost audio, or buzzing

 Some applications, including many of those launched through SteamVR, can lose audio or hang when the audio device changes as you start or stop the Mixed Reality Portal.
 Restart the app after you have opened the Mixed Reality Portal app to correct this.

 When another multimedia USB device (such as a web cam) shares the same USB hub (either external or inside your PC) with the Windows Mixed Reality headset, in rare cases the headset's audio jack/headphones may either have a buzzing sound or no audio at all.
-You can fix this by plugging your headset into a USB port that does not share the same hub as the other device, or disconnect/disable your other USB multimedia device.
+Plug your headset into a USB port that does not share the same hub as the other device, or disconnect/disable your other USB multimedia device.

 In very rare cases, the host PC's USB hub cannot provide enough power to the Windows Mixed Reality headset and you may notice a loud burst of noise from the headphones connected to the headset.
 If this occurs please file a Feedback Hub bug immediately.
-Workarounds that have helped some users include not using extension cables, using a dedicated, external powered USB 3.0 HUB or trying a different USB port on the PC.
+Workarounds that have helped some users include not using extension cables, using a dedicated, external powered USB 3.0 HUB, or trying a different USB port on the PC.

 ### My Bluetooth audio headset isn't working as expected

 Bluetooth audio peripherals do not work well with Windows Mixed Reality voice and spatial sound experiences.
-BT Audio headsets cannot support mic input and stereo output at the same time so when using it for gamechat or other voice input, you won't hear stereo or spatialized sound.
+BT Audio headsets cannot support mic input and stereo output at the same time, so when using it for gamechat or other voice input, you won't hear stereo or spatialized sound.
 BT Audio headsets can also negatively affect your motion controller experience.
 Microsoft does not recommend using Bluetooth Audio headsets with Windows Mixed Reality.

 ### Sound is or isn't coming from expected directions